nus-cs2103-AY2122S1/ip/docs/README.md

 Adds an Event task to the task list.
 An Event contains a description and a datetime.

 Format: `event [DESC] /at [DATETIME]`
+- DATETIME should be entered in this format: `dd-mm-yyyy hh:mm`

 Example of usage: